 This reusable revolution will soon be shaking up not only your weekly shopping routine, but also your morning coffee run.
 A company called muuse (formerly revolv.) has gained global buzz by pioneering a large-scale “borrow, use, return” model to tackle the stubborn challenge of disposable coffee cups.

 “Most any café you visit will have trashcans overflowing with paper and plastic cups,” says company CFO Forrest Carroll.
 “We saw an opportunity to replicate the convenience coffee drinkers crave while eliminating the negative impact of that coffee cup sitting in a landfill for 1,000 years.”
 Working much like bike-share programs, muuse pairs with mobile apps and return stations to allow users to stroll into a café, grab their favorite coffee drink in a reusable cup, then drop it at a convenient return station when finished.
 While the company has already launched in Asia where the problem is most acute (90% of the plastic found in oceans comes from 10 rivers, eight of which are in Asia), a promising pilot is underway at a top-tier US university.
 “In just the first week of our pilot program at a US campus, we prevented the disposal of over 4,000 cups through more than 400 unique users,” Carroll says.
 Choosing to purchase from companies like these that care about their environmental impact can make a huge difference in the long run.
 Business Insider reported that in 2018, just three months after two of Australia’s largest supermarket chains banned plastic grocery bags, the country slashed its total plastic bag use by 80%.
 If we work with brands, we can together make the changes necessary to move in a positive direction.
-As CE’s Editorial Director Alicia wrote in the March/April 2019 issue about her journey to de-plasticize her life, “it is time we stop collectively wondering, Why didn’t anyone do something about this? and realize that somebody is us.”
+As CE’s Editorial Director Alicia wrote about her journey to de-plasticize her life, “it is time we stop collectively wondering, Why didn’t anyone do something about this? and realize that somebody is us.”